isabo/hyperapp-custom-element/README.md

       // Name of HTML attribute.
       // Specify attrName or propName or both.
       // If both are specified, their values will be synchronised.
-      attrName: 'increment-size',
+      attrName: 'the-thing',

       // Name of JS property.
       // Specify attrName or propName or both.
       // If both are specified, their values will be synchronised.
-      propName: 'incrementSize',
+      propName: 'theThing',

-      // Action function that will incorporate the new property or attribute
+      // Optional Action function that will incorporate the new property or
-      // value into the component's state (optional).
+      // attribute value into the component's state.
 If not specified, the
       // value will be incorporated into the state thus:
       // `newState[propName||attrName] = newValue;`
-      setter: SetIncrementSizeAction,
+      setter: SetTheThing,

-      // A function that receives the state and returns the property value
+      // Optional function that receives the state and returns the property
-      // (optional).
+      // value.
 If not specified, the value will be obtained thus:
       // `value = state[propName||attrName]`
-      getter: getIncrementSize,
+      getter: getTheThing,
     },
     {
       // This is how to define an on<event> attribute/property.
 Specify an event